ericceg/Topological-Dynamics-in-lean4/Theory/main.typ

 ]

-Let $M$ be an additive monoid acting on a compact metric space $X$.
+Let $M$ be an additive monoid acting on a compact topological space $X$.

 #definition()[
 For any $x ∈ X$ define the _orbit_ of $x$ by $